aymericb/exposition/readme.md

 ```
 * Navigate to the **index.html** page.
 Exposition should now be working and displaying your photos and albums.
 * Optionally, you can navigate to **update.html** to force your web server to cache your photos at all configured sizes.
+* You can also deploy Exposition with [NGINX](http://wiki.nginx.org/Main) and [PHP-FPM](http://php-fpm.org) instead of Apache.
+You will need to edit the site's rules based on the configuration given in the file ``nginx.conf`` inside the release package.
+This is how the demo site is deployed.

 ## Futher Information
 * [Download Exposition 0.4.0](http://exposition.barthe.ph/download/exposition-0.4.0.tar.gz)